NOTA Board

 One random personal fact about me is: I have water skied 23 miles in the Lake of the Ozarks

-Vice President of Neurorehabilitation - Melissa Anderson, OTD, OTR/L
+Vice President of Neurorehabilitation - Rebecca Kinnison, OTD, OTR/L

-Contact: [email protected]Where I work as an Occupational Therapist: QLI
+Where I work as an Occupational Therapist: Creighton University

 Vice President of Pediatrics - Emmilie Kosiba, MOT, OTR/L

-Contact: [email protected]Where I work as an Occupational Therapist:
+Where I work as an Occupational Therapist: Key Complete Therapies

-Vice President of Policy - Melissa Kimmerling, EdD, MOT, OTR/L
+Vice President of Policy - Candice Mullendore, MS, OTR/L

-Contact: [email protected]Where I work as an Occupational Therapist: Methodist College
+Where I work as an Occupational Therapist: Pediatric Therapy Center

-The occupation I value the most from the OT Practice Framework is: Education
+The occupation I value the most from the OT Practice Framework is: Play is the primary occupation I focus on, with rest and sleep being a close second.

 Vice President of Rural Health & Community Services - Justin Young, OTD, OTR/L

-My OT speciality or what I love about the OT profession is
+My OT specialty or what I love about the OT profession is

 My favorite leisure occupation is